 We asked some of our favorite travel bloggers to tell us about their top things to do and see in Iceland, so come with us as we share 26 unmissable places to visit on a road trip of Iceland.

 Most road trippers drive Iceland’s Ring Road in summer.
 At this time of year, the midnight sun gives you plenty of extra daylight for driving and sightseeing.
 However, the route, especially close to Reykjavik, will be busier and there will be more day trip coaches on the road.

-Road tripping Iceland in winter is more than possible if you’re well prepared with the right clothing and vehicle.
-The conditions will be less favourable than summer, but there is still plenty to be enjoyed during the winter months.
+Road tripping Iceland in winter is more than possible if you’re well-prepared with the right clothing and vehicle.
+The conditions will be less favorable than summer, but there is still plenty to be enjoyed during the winter months.

 The natural highlights will all still be there, and arguably even more stunning with a dusting of frost or snow.
 The months of October to March are also the best time to see the Northern lights.

 If you’re looking for a bit of both worlds – warmer than winter, less busy than summer – consider shoulder season travel.
 While spring and fall are perhaps a bit wetter and muddier, you’ll find great deals on flights, accommodation, and activities, as well as enjoying the main attractions with fewer crowds.

 How Long Do You Need for Iceland’s Ring Road Route?

 To enjoy an unforgettable trip around the Ring Road we recommend taking a minimum of 10 days in summer to visit a selection of the top sights.

 If you want to visit everything on our list and do a bit of hiking along the way, then you will need to take a 14-21 day road trip for your Iceland adventure.